Questions We Typically Hear at Texas Grass Fed Farms

 Our partner ranchers don't use synthetic fertilizers, pesticides, herbicides like glyphosate, antibiotics, or added hormones.
 Many of these practices exceed organic standards.
 However, "certified organic" is a specific USDA designation with its own certification process and costs.
 We do not require our ranchers to obtain an "organic" certification.

 What we can tell you: our beef is raised on clean pastures without the chemical inputs that make people seek out organic in the first place.
-And because our ranchers are AGA certified under both their Ruminant and Regenerative Land Health Standards, you have third-party verification of their practices — not just our word for it.
+We visit our ranch partners personally, walk their pastures, and verify their practices firsthand.

 Q: Does grass fed beef taste different than regular beef?